EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

    * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.

-4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications and the OSCORE Security Context derivation, as per Section 5.4 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.
+4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications, and the OSCORE Security Context derivation, as per Section 5.4.3 and Section 7.2.1 of {{I-D.ietf-lake-edhoc}}, respectively.

 5. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.